yaojialyu/Team13--MiniBlog/README.md

 Team13--MiniBlog
 =================================

-A mini blog like Sina Weibo, maked for DBMS course.
+A mini blog named Team13 functions most as Sina Weibo, maked for DBMS course in May, 2011.

+With two team members: Chang XU, Zixiang Zhang.

+Written in Java.

+this github project include:
+ - ER-design pattern,
+ - Minutes,
+ - Documentation
+ - Project source code.